+Students will be assigned a Success Coach based on their major or special population.
 It is the responsibility of the student to maintain their academic success.
-This includes, but is not limited to, scheduling appointments with their advisor during registration periods, if they wish to change their program of study, and ensure the academic record is accurate.
-Prior to initial registration at JWCC, each student should meet with an academic advisor for assistance in developing an academic plan to meet his or her educational goals.
-An advisor will continue to work with the student during the remainder of the student's career at JWCC, meeting with the student to plan an educational program and to assist with Web or in-person registration.

-Advisors work closely with a designated student population and can help students find academic support while seeking to promote student success, communication, campus and community resources, and programs to support success.
-Advisors also work thoroughly to maintain open communication with faculty, staff, and students about issues and resources pertaining to student retention.
-Advising also serves as the central point for retention initiatives on campus and works with other college personnel to help students.
-Students may contact the Advising and Retention Office at 217.641.4355.
+This includes, but is not limited to, responding to communications, scheduling appointments with their Success Coach during registration periods, notify Success Coach of any changes to ensure their academic record is accurate.
+Prior to initial registration at JWCC, each student should meet with a Success Coach for assistance in developing an academic plan to meet his or her educational goals.
+Their Success Coach will continue to work with the student during the remainder of the student's career at JWCC, meeting with the student to plan an educational program and to assist with progress, barriers, plans, and registration.
+The Success Coach works closely with a designated student population and can help students find academic support while seeking to promote student success, communication, campus and community resources, and programs to support success.
+The Success Coach also works thoroughly to maintain open communication with faculty, staff, and students about issues and resources pertaining to student retention.
+Pathways also serves as the central point for retention initiatives on campus and works with other college personnel to help students.